BSubLee/BSLee.github.io/_pages/about.md

   - /about.html
 ---

-I am undergraduate student at GIST.
-I am interested in drug development since I want more people to live healthier.
-I am working as an intern at Laboratory of drug discovery at GIST.
-I am scheduled to work as B.S. student at System biology and medicine lab(SBML), KAIST.
+I am graduate student at Graduate School of Engineering Biology in Korea Advanced Institute of Scicence and Technology (KAIST).
+I am interested in drug discovery since I want more people to live healthier.
+I am working on metabolic engineering for drug discovery using machine learning techniques.
+I am working on System Biology and Medical Lab (SBML) with advisor Hyun Uk Kim.

 Skill